For questions regarding membership, please read the section below, or visit the AAS Membership page.

 How do I access the Journal of Asian Studies?

 Online access to the Journal of Asian Studies (JAS) is available to all current AAS members.
-Once you log into your profile via MyAAS, select the “Access the Journal of Asian Studies” link.
+Once you log into your account at the member portal, select “Members-Only Benefits” page under the “Membership” menu tab.
+Scroll down and click “Read the Journal of Asian Studies Now.”
 This will open the Cambridge University Press website.
 There is no need to register or log into Cambridge’s site once you reach this page.
 Simply scroll down the page, and select the article(s) from the latest JAS.
 Older issues are available via the “All Issues” link.
 All issues of JAS published since 1941 (Volume 1) are available online to current members.

 How can I obtain a copy of the Journal of Asian Studies?